jeff-hykin/deno-guillotine/README.md

 # How can something be valid Powershell, Bash, and Deno all at the same time?
 (Polyglot program)

-I wrote out an explaination [here](https://stackoverflow.com/questions/39421131/is-it-possible-to-write-one-script-that-runs-in-bash-shell-and-powershell/67292076#67292076) that covers the basics, and it was fairly straightforward to add support for JavaScript on top of Bash/Powershell.
+I wrote out an explanation [here](https://stackoverflow.com/questions/39421131/is-it-possible-to-write-one-script-that-runs-in-bash-shell-and-powershell/67292076#67292076) that covers the basics, and it was fairly straightforward to add support for JavaScript on top of Bash/Powershell.
 In particular, I just took the offical Deno install script and compressed it to fit inline at the top of a file.

 # How do I verify this isn't malicious?